pkar70/MyLibs/Nuget-Uwp-BTdump/README.md

     ToDebusStringAsync(ByVal oServ As GattDeviceService)
     ToDebusStringAsync(ByVal oDevice As BluetoothLEDevice)**

-** means DefaultOverload, the one and only visibile in JavaScript.
+** means DefaultOverload, the one and only visible in JavaScript.

 This Nuget uses my DotNetExtensions (for dumping GUIDs).
-But DotNetExtensions is universal (uses .Net Standard 1.4), and this Nuget is only for UWP.
+I moved dumping GUIDs to DotNetExtensions, as DotNetExtensions is universal (uses .Net Standard 1.4), and this Nuget is only for UWP.